Whitehall Building: Office use

 By 1911, rents at the original Whitehall Building and its annex averaged 1.70 $/ft2, cheaper than comparable structures.
 The building complex was described in the Real Estate Record and Guide as "one of the best investments of its kind in the city".
 The Whitehall Club, a lunch club for Lower Manhattan merchants and businesspersons, was housed on the top four floors of the Whitehall Building's annex.
 This lunch club became the premier maritime club in New York City during that era and hosted famous shipping figures.

 One office tenant in the mid-20th century was the Moran Towing Company, operator of a fleet of tugboats.
 In the days before radio dispatching, a man high in the building would watch with a telescope for incoming ships, and then use a six-foot megaphone to shout instructions to the Moran tugboats docked at the Battery.
 Other long term tenants included the Gulf Refining Company, Tide Water Oil Company, United States Weather Bureau, Internal Revenue Service, and the Penn Coal and Coke Company.
 The consulate of Germany in New York City and the Communist Daily Worker newspaper also had offices at 17 Battery Place, which were damaged in a 1940 bombing perpetrated by opponents of Nazi Germany.
 The German consulate moved out the year after the bombing.

 The United States Realty and Improvement Company owned the building until 1932.
 Afterward, the Whitehall Improvement Corporation owned the building until 1950 when it was sold to the New York Life Insurance Company.
 By then, the building was known as the "Whitehall-Sheraton Building".
 On the Washington Street side of the block, east of the annex and north of the original building, the twenty-two-story 2 Washington Street was erected in 1971.
 The newest addition was originally called One Western Union International Plaza (or "One WUI Plaza") because Western Union's spin-off international record carrier division, Western Union International, was headquartered there.
 It was also called 17 Battery Place North.
 In 1974, a fire at 2 Washington Street forced the evacuation of 5,000 office workers across the entire Whitehall complex; The New York Times reported that the computers of one tenant, securities firm Hayden, Stone & Co., continued to handle transactions automatically during the evacuation.

 By the 1970s, the Moran Towing Company had moved to the World Trade Center, while the McAllister Brothers, a rival firm, had occupied the Whitehall Building's 15th floor.
 Another tenant at the Whitehall Building complex was Tidewater Oil.
 The membership of the Whitehall Club atop the annex declined significantly from 1,000 in the 1960s to 600 in 1990, and the club had closed by the end of the 1990s.
+The building was sold in September 1995 for $23 million.
+The buyers, a group led by the banker Jeffrey A. Citron, Downtown Acquisitions Partners, hired Jones Lang Wootton the next year to resell the building at an asking price of $60 million.